miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 Works such as *[Spark in action](https://www.manning.com/books/spark-in-action)* (Manning, 2017) state that "The installation [of YARN and Hadoop] is straightforward", but depending on the environment it can be not totally true.
 The main issues addressed when setting up the HDFS cluster in the considered scenario (Openstack cloud with Ubuntu 16.04 instances) are the following ones:
 * Private IP addresses must be used when referring to the cluster instances in the configuration files.
 If floating IP addresses are used, it will be not possible to connect any instance to each other.
 It is possible to override this behavior and use the floating IP addresses by setting the properties `*-bind-host` in `hdfs-site.xml` to 0.0.0.0 (see the [official guidelines for HDFS multihoming environments](https://hadoop.apache.org/docs/r2.8.0/hadoop-project-dist/hadoop-hdfs/HdfsMultihoming.html#Ensuring_HDFS_Daemons_Bind_All_Interfaces)), but this kind of configuration is not possible in Spark.
 * Careless password-less ssh setup may lead to exposing the cloud private IP address: it is much more secure to use a key pair just for the cluster.
 It is created out of the box and the private key uploaded to the master instance.
 Slave instances do not even need the public key, but only the `authorized_keys` file created as part of the key pair generation process.
 * The *NameNode* is a single point of failure in the HDFS cluster.
 Hosting the *NameNode* and a *DataNode* in the same instance may translate into resource shortage in the *NameNode* and the usual `Name node is in safe mode.
 Resources are low on NN.
 Please add or free up more resources then turn off safe mode manually` error message.
-Although the desployment started initially with a *DataNode* in the master instance, it was finally removed.
+Although the desployment started initially with a *DataNode* on the master instance, it was finally removed.

 ## See also
 * [Running a Spark Standalone cluster](./spark-standalone-cluster-setup.md)